provejs/express-form/README.md

 ## Express Reqeust

-The Express Request is modified by the addition of a `form` object with various properties to the request.
+The Express Request is modified by the addition of `req.form` object with various properties to the request.

 - req.form.isValid -> Boolean
 - req.form.errors  -> Array